IBM/rhm-eddi-operator/README.md

     ![ocp-eddidashboard](images/eddidashboard.png)

-### Step 4: Create a chatbot in E.D.D.I
+## Step 4: Create a chatbot in E.D.D.I

 Now, let's create a chatbot in E.D.D.I from scratch.

-To create a chatbot, you will complete these steps: <!--EM: I feel like, at the very least, we need to link people to where they can learn more about these concepts (regular dictionary, behavior rules, output sets).
-Is this common vocab for developing chatbots?
-Why would readers need to develop these things?
-This feels so advanced and I'm worried about just dropping our readers into this without more explanatory text -->
+To create a chatbot, you will complete these steps:

 1. Create a regular dictionary
 1. Create behavior rules